elterrasense/RratBot/README.md

 !watamelon = Posts a random watamelon.

+!ayame = Posts how long has it been since the last time Nakiri Ayame streamed in days.

 The bot can also react to certain keywords which I won't list as it's funnier to find out by oneself.